Predictive Statistics Shape Emergent World Representations of Grid Walkers

 The remainder of this paper is organized as follows.
-Section~\ref{sec:related_work} reviews prior work on predictive and belief-state representations, grammatical structure in language models, and emergent world models.
-Section~\ref{sec:methods} introduces the constrained grid-walker process and presents the analytical quantities used for training and evaluation.
-Section~\ref{sec:results} reports representational-alignment results across layers and model configurations, along with their interpretation in terms of predictive geometry.
-Section~\ref{sec:limitations} discusses limitations and open challenges, and Section~\ref{sec:conclusions} concludes.
+Section~\ref{sec:related_work} reviews prior work on emergent world models and on the geometry of predictive representations.
+Section~\ref{sec:methods} introduces the constrained grid-walker process and the analytical quantities used for training and evaluation.
+Section~\ref{sec:results} reports our representational findings.
+Section~\ref{sec:limitations} discusses limitations, and Section~\ref{sec:conclusions} concludes.